Brendan Looney Documentary

 After his death Brendan would receive numerous military awards to include the Bronze Star and Navy Commendation Medal.

 October 4, 2010, he was laid to rest at Arlington National Cemetery.
 On August 23, 2014, DeMatha High School’s newly constructed convocation center was named in his honor.
-Annually at the Naval Academy, his No. 40 jersey is given to the player who represents his qualities on and off the field.
+Annually at the Naval Academy, his number 40 jersey is given to the player who represents his qualities on and off the field.

 Brendan lived his life like his favorite quote, “Be Strong, Be Accountable.
 Never Complain.”